Skip to main content

 This includes being able to better understand your preferences and interests, personalise your experience, enhance the products and services you receive, and to tell you about products and services.

-We may also use trusted service providers to undertake the process of creating these consumer insights.
+We may also use trusted service providers to create these consumer insights.
 If you don’t want us to develop and use these insights about you, you must “Opt-out”.
 To do so, please contact us using the information provided in the contact details section below.

 Holding Personal Information